-"I'm a student transitioning from being a college student to a working professional and into adulthood, and the transition is unsettling."
+"I'm a student transitioning from being a college student to a working professional and into adulthood.
+This transition is unsettling."

 For some of you, the transition is clear-cut.
 You have a job lined up.
 You know your next step is to show up for your first professional job.
-Others will have an uncertain path.
+And some of you will have an uncertain path.
 You don’t know if you will have a job soon or be unemployed and for how long.
 It makes sense you would feel scared, anxious, and overwhelmed.